bacionejs/editor/README.md

 ---

-## Purpose
-Designed for those who [don't have a computer](https://www.google.com/search?q=philippines+computer+ownership) and would like to **experiment** with programming **small** javascript games on an **android chrome phone offline**, BacioneJS is the most [thumb-friendly](https://youtu.be/lx6Pf-KflcQ?si=jBlJVh4iwFUp_Nj8) IDE, the only one with a fully custom keyboard and the only one implemented in standalone javascript without dependencies.
-These innovations reduce editing frustration, simplify installation, and enable rapid enhancements.

-## Goal
-Give people a **taste** of programming with what they have.

 ## Installation (optional for offline use)
 - Download [bacionejs.html](https://raw.githubusercontent.com/bacionejs/editor/main/bacionejs.html) to your android phone/tablet
 - Open your file manager and click `bacionejs.html` to launch in chrome

-## Includes several games
-After you start the editor, click the run icon to play a game (it will run whichever game **contains the cursor**)

-## Help
-See the builtin help, which explains the editor and gives a helloworld example.

 ## Features
 - **Run**: Instant code execution